rstefan1/bimodal-multicast/README.md

     }
 ```

-#### Note!
 The buffer will be updated only if the callback function call returns true.

 * Create an instance for protocol